 The clutch lever free play must be checked and, if necessary, adjusted at the intervals specified in the periodic maintenance and lubrication chart.
-The clutch lever free play should measure 8.0-13.0 mm (0.31-0.51 in) as shown.
-If the free play is incorrect, adjust it as follows.
+The clutch lever free play should measure as rectly, have a Yamaha dealer check the internal clutch mechanism.

+- 1. Locknut

-- 1. Clutch lever free play - 2.
-Clutch lever free play adjusting nut - To increase the clutch lever free play, turn the adjusting nut at the clutch lever in direction (a), and to decrease it, turn the nut in direction (b).
-If the specified free play cannot be obtained, proceed with the following steps. - 2.
-Fully turn the adjusting nut at the clutch lever in direction (a) to loosen the clutch cable. - 3.
-Loosen the locknut at the crankcase. - To increase the clutch lever free play, turn the adjusting nut at the crankcase in direction (a), and to decrease it, turn the nut in direction (b).
+- 2. Clutch lever free play adjusting bolt

+- 3. Clutch lever free play

+- 1. Loosen the locknut at the clutch lever.

+- 2. To increase the clutch lever free play, turn the adjusting bolt in direction (a), and to decrease it, turn the bolt in direction (b).

+- 3. Tighten the locknut.